aarnphm/aarnphm.github.io/content/thoughts/mechanistic interpretability.md

 When we talk about features [@elhage2022superposition{see "Empirical Phenomena"}], the theory building around several observed empirical phenomena:

-1. Word Embeddings: have direction which coresponding to semantic properties [@mikolov-etal-2013-linguistic].
+1. Word Embeddings: have direction which corresponding to semantic properties [@mikolov-etal-2013-linguistic].
 For
    example:
    ```prolog
    V(king) - V(man) = V(monarch)